embarklabs/embark-docker/README.md

-Some nice-to-have utilities are not installed by default, but this can be done by running [`install-extras.sh`](https://github.com/embark-framework/embark-docker/blob/master/env/install-extras.sh) as the `root` user in an already running container:
+Some nice-to-have utilities are not installed by default, but this can be done by running [`install-extras.sh`](https://github.com/embark-framework/embark-docker/blob/master/env/install-extras.sh) as the `root` user in an already running container.

 ``` shell
 docker exec -it $container_id install-extras.sh